NomicFoundation/hardhat/packages/hardhat-plugin/README.md

 # Hardhat Ignition

-Hardhat Ignition is a [declarative](https://en.wikipedia.org/wiki/Declarative_programming) system for deploying smart contracts on Ethereum.
-It enables you to describe smart contract instances, identify their dependencies, and establish the operations to run on them.
-By taking over the deployment and execution, Hardhat Ignition lets you focus on creating the desired contract functionality and outcomes instead of getting caught up in the deployment details.
+Hardhat Ignition is a declarative system for deploying smart contracts on Ethereum.
+It enables you to define smart contract instances you want to deploy, and any operation you want to run on them.
+By taking over the deployment and execution, Hardhat Ignition lets you focus on your project instead of getting caught up in the deployment details.

 Built by the [Nomic Foundation](https://nomic.foundation/) for the Ethereum community.